Is There Uber in Mexico? Important Info + Safety Tips in 2025

 Once you’re in town, Uber rides are easily available and Uber rates are very affordable to get around Merida.

-It’s important to know that there are some parts of Mexico where Uber is NOT available and/or the service has not been well-received.
+It’s important to know that there are some parts of Mexico where Uber is either not available or not safe to use.

-Most notably, Uber is not safe to use in the entire Riviera Maya region of Mexico, including Cancun, Playa del Carmen, Tulum, and Cozumel.
+One of the most notable areas where Uber is not safe to use is the entire Riviera Maya region, including Cancun, Playa del Carmen, and Tulum.

-While legislation was recently passed in January 2023 allowing Uber to operate in the region, it remains dangerous to use Uber or any ride-sharing service.
+Even though legislation was passed in January 2023 allowing Uber to operate in these areas, the reality is that it remains unsafe due to continued opposition from taxi drivers.

-Taxi drivers have always strongly opposed Uber, and there have been several reports of violence against Uber drivers and passengers.
+Over the past couple of years, there have been multiple reports of violence against both Uber drivers and passengers.

 Uber in Cancun Mexico

-Additionally, Uber at Cancun Airport is not available, as only official airport taxis are allowed to pickup there.
+Additionally, Uber from Cancun Airport is not recommended, as Ubers are not technically authorized to pick up there.

 Uber in Playa del Carmen Mexico